tshepoe926-jpg/SQL-Fundamentals-Exercises/README.md

 # BL MIND MAP AND PLANNING
 In this folder it is where I did my mind mapping and planning steps to complete the project.

+# CANVA SLIDE PRESENTATION
+In this file I have created a gun chart demonstrating my process from start to finish.
+Followed by a mind map and flow chart I have created on Miro.
+I've also created a pivot table showing revenue per product and a bar chart from highest to lowest which showed us that the Barista Expresso being the highest seller and Green Beans being the least seller.